kobol-io/blog/_posts/2020-10-27-helios64-software-issue.markdown

 # Do NOT Upgrade to Armbian 20.08.13

-We have received reports of instability issues through email and forum with the latest Armbian image we published (20.08.13).
+We have received reports of instability issues through email and forum with the latest Armbian image we published (20.08.13) for **Helios64**.
 We are still investigating the root cause and managed to reproduce the kernel crash on some of our boards.
 We advise user to **NOT** install or upgrade to **Armbian 20.08.13** which contain **Linux Kernel 5.8.16** until further notice.

+**Note:** _this issue report doesn't apply to our previous product Helios4 !_

-You can download **Armbian 20.08.10** which is known stable from following links
+You can download **Armbian 20.08.10** for Helios64 which is known stable from following links

 Filename | Link
 ---------|---------